Resolution 3925 - REPEALS RESO 3922 and Adopts Application Process for Tax Increment Assistance50

 showing the assets and the liabilities, including contingent li.abil-

-ities, fully itemized in accordance with accepted accounting standards
+i.ties, fully itemized in accordance with accepted accounting standards

-and based on a proper audit. if the date of the certified financial
+and based on a proper audit.
+If the date of the certified financial

 statement precedes the date of this submission by more than six